-Evergreen trees are a timeless edition to many homes and landscapes.
+Evergreen trees are a timeless addition to many homes and landscapes.
 They have been around for hundreds of years and will be around for hundreds more.
 While other deciduous trees lose their leaves over the winter, evergreens maintain their dark green color all year round.
 This also makes an easy to nonexistent clean up!

 Their low maintenance qualities also make them great contenders for your next landscape project.
 These include being drought tolerant once established, tolerant of a multitude of soil types, and easy to care for.
 So much so, that any novice gardener or landscaper can handle these green beauties!